Pop Culture Madness!

 Cost of a Superbowl ad in 1990: $700,000

-Ken Griffey, Jr. played With His Dad during the MLB season of 1990, and in one game, Sr. and Jr. hit back-to-back home-runs.
+Ken Griffey, Jr. played With His Dad during the MLB season in 1990, and in one game, Sr. and Jr. hit back-to-back home runs.

 Vaso Cubrilovic, one of the conspirators who assassinated Archduke Franz Ferdinand, escaped the death penalty because he was under 20.
 He survived the Great War, got a PhD, survived WWII, became the Yugoslavian Minister of Agriculture, and died in 1990.